top of page

 BENEFITS OF MEDIATION

-It’s convenient! — Most mediation sessions are scheduled within two weeks in your hometown and most disputes are resolved in one meeting.
+Most mediation sessions are scheduled within two weeks and most disputes are resolved in one mediation session.

 Who is the Mediator?